The Tabernacle of Moses – God’s Heavenly Pattern for our Spiritual Transformation – Part VII: Our Great High Priest

 Therefore since we have a great high priest who has passed through the heavens, Jesus the Son of God, let us hold fast to our confession.
 (Hebrews 4:14) (4)

-Jesus the Messiah is a great high priest, greater than Aaron since He has passed through the heavens and is in Heaven.
-Aaron, on the Day of Atonement, would pass through the outer court of the tabernacle (1), through the Holy Place (1), and into the Holy of Holies (1), which were all types of realities in Heaven (Hebrews 8:5).
+Jesus the Messiah is a great high priest, greater than Aaron, since He has passed through the heavens and is in Heaven.
+Aaron, on the Day of Atonement, would pass through the outer court of the Tabernacle (1), through the Holy Place (1), and into the Holy of Holies (1), which were all types of realities in Heaven (Hebrews 8:5).
 Recall, in the Old Covenant, the atonement was not completed at the brazen altar, but rather the high priest had to carry the atoning animal blood into the Holy of Holies where it was sprinkled on the Mercy Seat, thus completing the atonement for another year.

 However, Jesus the Messiah as High Priest of the New Testament passed through the first heaven (i.e., Earth’s atmosphere), the second heaven (i.e., outer space), and into the third heaven (God’s spiritual planet Heaven) (2 Corinthians 12:12).
 Consequentially, Jesus the Messiah ascended from the borrowed tomb to the third Heaven on Resurrection morning as High Priest having made atonement for sin at the Cross with His body being both the Earthly Temple of God (John 1:14;2:19,21.
 Mark 14:58.
 1 Corinthians 6:19.
 Colossians 2:9) and its Mercy Seat (Romans 3:25).

 Furthermore, not only was Aaron unable to offer a sacrifice that would pay for sin, but he could not have passed through the heavens to mediate the New Covenant.
-This was not only due to the force of gravity that would have prevented Aaron from passing through the heavens but also the power of Satan and his demons that would have opposed his progress through the atmosphere of this earth.
+This was not only due to the force of gravity that would have prevented Aaron from passing through the heavens but also the power of Satan and his demons that would have opposed his progress through this earth’s atmosphere.
 Note that the only time in the account of the six days of re-creation that God did NOT say it was good was when He re-created the atmosphere of the planet (1) (Genesis 1:6,7).
 I believe this is when Lucifer moved back to Earth and took up residence in the atmosphere.
 (Ephesians 6:12;2:2.
 Daniel 10:1-21) The atmosphere has since been the location where Satan has his kingdom of fallen angels and from where he coordinates them and his demons in an attempt to isolate and insulate the human race from God.
-This evil authority opposed the progress of the resurrected Jesus as He left the tomb and passed through the heavens to present Himself, along with the Old Testament saints (1), including Aaron that were held captive in Paradise (1), as the High Priest who had made eternal atonement for sin at the Cross of Calvary via His blood.
+This evil authority opposed the progress of the resurrected Jesus as He left the tomb and passed through the heavens to present Himself, along with the Old Testament saints (1), including Aaron, who were held captive in Paradise (1), as the High Priest who had made eternal atonement for sin at the Cross of Calvary via His blood.

 But now Christ has come as the high priest of the good things to come.
 He passed through the greater and more perfect tent not made with hands, that is, not of this creation, and he entered once for all into the most holy place not by the blood of goats and calves but by his own blood, and so he himself secured eternal redemption.
 For if the blood of goats and bulls and the ashes of a young cow sprinkled on those who are defiled consecrated them and provided ritual purity,how much more will the blood of Christ, who through the eternal Spirit offered himself without blemish to God, purify our consciences from dead works to worship the living God.
 (Hebrews 9:11–14 NET)

-Although our Lord’s atonement was completed at the Cross, Jesus was still required to enter heaven (1) as our mediatorial High Priest, after having made an everlasting and eternal atonement for sin.
-Consequently, Jesus presented Himself at the throne of God to His and our Father in His glorified flesh and bone (Luke 24:29) yet bloodless body, the evidence that mankind’s sin debt had been paid and the bill of debt obliterated through His blood that was freely and completely poured out.
+Although our Lord’s atonement was completed at the Cross, Jesus was still required to enter heaven (1) as our mediatorial High Priest after making an everlasting and eternal atonement for sin.
+Jesus entered into that more perfect Tabernacle in heaven.
+He went right into the heavenly Holy of Holies.
+Jesus presented Himself at the throne of God to His and our Father in His glorified flesh and bone (Luke 24:29) yet bloodless body, the evidence that mankind’s sin debt had been paid and the bill of debt obliterated through His blood that was freely and completely poured out.
 (Hebrews 9:12.
 Colossians 2:14.
 Acts 3:19.
-John 19:24) Not that Jesus needed to take His physical blood into the tabernacle of Heaven since it had already been poured out on Himself as the living Tabernacle and Mercy Seat of God during His Passion.
+John 19:24)

 A Testament Demands Death